nandito/nandito-info/README.md

-# Nandito.info
+# Nandito.hu

-This is the repository of my personal blog that is available on https://nandito.info.
+This is the repository of my personal blog that is available on https://nandito.hu.

 ## Technical details